DCsunset/pandoc-include/README.md

 and separated by blank lines.

 The path can be either absolute or relative to the **current** file's directory.
+Besides, [unix-style](https://en.wikipedia.org/wiki/Glob_(programming)) pathname can used.
-(If the include statement is in an included file, then the path is relative to the included file itself.)
+(If the include statement is used in an included file, then the path is absolute or relative to the included file itself.)
-If no extension was given, ".md" is assumed.

 The second syntax may lead to wrong highlighting when using a markdown editor.
 If it happens, use the first syntax.
+Also make sure that there are no circular includes.

 ## Examples